splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 Configure the service view
 =====================================================================

-Select :guilabel:`Configure Service View` to modify the query for the logs you want to display for your service.
+Select :guilabel:`Configure service view` to modify the query for the logs you want to display for your service.

-1. In the :guilabel:`Log Observer Connection` drop-down list, select the integration ID for the Log Observer Connect connection.
+1. In the :guilabel:`Log Connection` drop-down list, select the integration ID for the Log Observer Connect connection.
 To find your Log Observer integration ID go to :guilabel:`Settings` then :guilabel:`Log Observer Connect`.
 Find the connection you want to pull logs from and select :guilabel:`Update Connection` from the more menu (|more|).
 The integrationID displays in the URL.
-2. Enter the SPL for the logs you want to display in the :guilabel:`SPL Query` field.
+2. Enter the SPL for the logs you want to display in the :guilabel:`SPL query` field.
 For example, the following SPL queries for unhandled, exception, stacktrace or error logs:

 .. code-block::